enzo-project/enzo-e/doc/source/devel/array.rst

-contents of arg are mutated (this can be a very useful reminder to any future developer that alters the implementation of ``calculate_pressure`` - they are of course able to change the function signature, but it's a a good reminder to make sure that they aren't breaking other areas of the code).
+contents of arg are mutated (this can be a very useful reminder to any future developer that alters the implementation of ``calculate_pressure`` - they are of course able to change the function signature, but it's a good reminder to make sure that they aren't breaking other areas of the code).
 For reference, the primary alternative to the above signature is identical, except that ``arg`` is associated with the ``ViewMap<enzo_float>`` type.
 It's important to